It was my “aha!” moment as a counselor. My mentor had captured it in one question: “How do you know it’s not counseling?”

 We are living in a time in which you may not hear much about dementia, but its effects can be found around every corner.
 Fear and stigma surround the disease, making it more difficult for those affected to get help.
 Almost daily, people who know I specialize in working with individuals with dementia approach me about someone they know who is impacted.
 I wish I could put on a cape and help them all.
 My call to the counseling profession and fellow counselors is this: I need your help.
 Ask yourself if you can answer yes to my presentation questions.
 Do you have a general understanding of dementia — a disease affecting more than 50 million people?
 What personal biases and stereotypes may be preventing you from working with these individuals?
 Do you know which counseling techniques are most helpful when working with people with dementia?

 I was speaking with a friend the other day who has early onset dementia.
 She was struggling with not being able to help more people.
 I told her that all we can do is help one person at a time.
 I guess this is my philosophy in counseling.
 If I help one person with dementia, it is worth it.
 I will no longer question if what I am doing is counseling or if I am helping, because it is and I am.

 Jenny Heuer is a licensed professional counselor specializing in gerontology.
 Older adults are her area of expertise in clinical practice, teaching, and research.
 She is a certified dementia practitioner and adjunct instructor at Georgia State University’s Gerontology Institute.
 Her passion is opening up dialogue about the lived experiences of individuals with Alzheimer’s disease.
 Contact her at email@example.com or through her website at jennyheuer.wixsite.com/aging.

-Related reading: Look for an in-depth cover story on working with clients with dementia, and their families and caregivers, in the upcoming January issue of Counseling Today.
+Related reading: Look for an in-depth cover story on working with clients with dementia, and their families and caregivers, in the January 2020 issue of Counseling Today.